A Cup Of Coffee & You (Part 1)

 “Love is in the air at work.
 Ryan develops a crush on his boss and she finds him fun to talk to.
-Will things go as smoothly as Ryan hopes them to be, or will they turn into a big mess?”
+Will things go as smoothly as Ryan hopes them to be, or will it turn into a big mess?”

 This story is part of the Claire Romantic Series.